 As we highlighted earlier, GCP offers four types of discount programs:

-• Spend-based CUDs – These apply when you commit to spending a specific amount ($) per hour for 1 or 3 years, and offer 17% (1 year) to 52% (3 years) discounts off the standard rate.
+- Spend-based CUDs – These apply when you commit to spending a specific amount ($) per hour for one or three years, and offer 17% (one year) to 52% (three years) discounts off the standard rate.

-• Compute Engine Flexible CUDs – These are Spend-based CUDs with more flexibility to use across VM families and regions, offering 28% (1 year) to 48% (2 years) off the regular rate.
+- Compute Engine Flexible CUDs – These are Spend-based CUDs with more flexibility to use across VM families and regions, offering 28% (one year) to 48% (two years) off the regular rate.

-• Resource-based CUDs – These apply when you commit to use fixed Compute Engine resources over a 1- or 3-three year contract.
-They offer 37% (1 year) to 55% (3 years) discounts compared to the on-demand rate.
+- Resource-based CUDs – These apply when you commit to use fixed Compute Engine resources over a one- or three-year contract.
+They offer 37% (one year) to 55% (three years) discounts compared to the on-demand rate.

-• Preemptive VMs (and Spot VMs) – This discount instrument offers up to 90% off the standard rate when surplus GCP compute capacity is available.
+- Preemptive VMs (and Spot VMs) – This discount instrument offers up to 90% off the standard rate when surplus GCP compute capacity is available.
 Preemptive VMs run for up to 24 hours while Spot VMs do not have that limit.
-Also note that both are not a committed-use discount, so you can bid for and get them whenever possible.
+Also note that neither is a committed-use discount, so you can bid for and get them whenever possible.

 We go more into detail in this GCP Committed Use Discounts guide.